Pataskala, Ohio: Education

-The Southwest Licking Local School District has one high school (Watkins Memorial High School), one middle school (Watkins middle school), and three elementary schools (Etna, Kirkersville, Pataskala).
+The Southwest Licking Local School District has one high school (Watkins Memorial High School), one middle school (Watkins middle school), one intermediate school (Watkins Intermediate School) and three elementary schools (Etna, Kirkersville, Pataskala).

 Licking Heights Local School District has one high school, one middle school, one intermediate school, and two elementary schools.

 Private schools in the area are Liberty Christian Academy.

 Post-secondary education

 Central Ohio Technical College has a branch located within the city.

 Public libraries

 The Pataskala Public Library serves the area.
 The current building was dedicated in 1969 at a cost of $119,314.54.
 The library has over 12,000 cardholders.
 The library has over 70,000 items, with annual circulation topping 250,000.

 Parks and recreation

 Pataskala features 127 acres (0.51 km2) of parkland spread across 7 parks with wooded natural areas and river frontage.
 Multiple parks are located alongside the South Fork of the Licking River.
 The parks are spread across the city and feature athletic fields at many of the parks.

 The Thomas J. Evans Foundation Park is the largest park in the city at 78 acres (0.32 km 2), 22 of which are wooded.
 A 1.4 mile (2.2 km) trail runs throughout the park.

-Municipal Park is a 15 acre (61,000 m2) park boasting the city's pool (leased to the Pataskala Recreation Association), athletic fields, and wooded areas.
+Municipal Park is a 15-acre (61,000 m2) park boasting the city's pool (leased to the Pataskala Recreation Association), athletic fields, and wooded areas.